Jaimy Buter

-Jaimy Buter (born 4 March 2002) is a Dutch footballer who plays as a defender for Excelsior Rotterdam.
+Jaimy Buter (born 4 March 2002) is a Dutch footballer who plays as a defender for Zwaluwen Vlaardingen.

 Career

-Buter made his professional debut in the Eerste Divisie appearing as a substitute as Excelsior Rotterdam played Jong AZ at Excelsior’s Stadion Woudestein on 20 November 2020.
-Buter had joined the Academy at Excelsior Rotterdam when he was nine years old.
+Buter made his professional debut in the Eerste Divisie appearing as a substitute as Excelsior Rotterdam played Jong AZ at Excelsior's Stadion Woudestein on 20 November 2020.
+Buter had joined the academy at Excelsior Rotterdam when he was nine years old.
 Ten years later in June 2021 he was given a professional contract until 2023.
 Buter commented that he took pride in the fact so many youth products had developed together at Excelsior and so many of his childhood friends, such as Joshua Eijgenraam, and Delano Gouda were training and playing together in the first team.

+In 2025, Buter was playing for VV Zwaluwen.